fsvieira/zebradb-core/README.md

 # zebrajs

+Atention: This is still a beta version, many things can change, and not everything is working.

 Zebrajs is a logical symbolic computation query system, given a set of computational definitions it will answer questions about them, therefor Zebrajs is better suited for software validation and constrain satisfaction problems.